Marilyn Barrueta

 Marilyn Barrueta was inducted into the National Teachers Hall of Fame in 2005 after 48 years of teaching.
-Since 1978, "Señora Barrueta" has taught Spanish 1-6, advanced placement Spanish, and Spanish for Fluent Speakers at Yorktown High School in Arlington, Virginia in the United States.
+Since 1978, "Señora Barrueta" has taught Spanish 1–6, advanced placement Spanish, and Spanish for Fluent Speakers at Yorktown High School in Arlington, Virginia in the United States.

 History

-Prior to her career at Yorktown, Marilyn Barrueta taught Spanish 1-3, English, English as a Second Language, Math, Social Studies, at Stratford Junior High in Arlington, Virginia from 1957 to 1978.
+Before her career at Yorktown, Marilyn Barrueta taught Spanish 1–3, English, English as a Second Language, Math, and Social Studies at Stratford Junior High in Arlington, Virginia, from 1957 to 1978.
 During that time, from 1961 to 1972, she taught summer school sessions in Arlington, in addition to Spanish Adult Education for Arlington County Adult Education from 1958 to 1961.

 She died on November 4, 2010.

 Honors

 Other of Marilyn Barrueta's many honors include: